 Summary

-In this tutorial, you learned how to apply OpenCV’s k-means clustering algorithm for the task of image classification.
+In this tutorial, you learned how to apply OpenCV’s k-means clustering algorithm for image classification.

 Specifically, you learned: